 §2G3.1.
-Importing, Mailing, or Transporting Obscene Matter; Transferring Obscene Matter to a Minor
+Importing, Mailing, or Transporting Obscene Matter; Transferring Obscene Matter to a Minor; Misleading Domain Names

-- (a) Base Offense Level: 10 - (b) Specific Offense Characteristics - (1) (Apply the Greatest) If the offense involved: - (A) Distribution for pecuniary gain, increase by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to the retail value of the material, but by not less than 5 levels. - (B) Distribution for the receipt, or expectation of receipt, of a thing of value, but not for pecuniary gain, increase by 5 levels. - (C) Distribution to a minor, increase by 5 levels. - (D) Distribution to a minor that was intended to persuade, induce, entice, coerce, or facilitate the travel of, the minor to engage in prohibited sexual conduct, increase by 7 levels. - (E) Distribution other than distribution described in subdivisions

-(A) through (D), increase by 2 levels.

-(2) If the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, increase by 4 levels.
+- (a) Base Offense Level: 10 - (b) Specific Offense Characteristics - (1) (Apply the Greatest) If the offense involved: - (A) Distribution for pecuniary gain, increase by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to the retail value of the material, but by not less than 5 levels. - (B) Distribution for the receipt, or expectation of receipt, of a thing of value, but not for pecuniary gain, increase by 5 levels. - (C) Distribution to a minor, increase by 5 levels. - (D) Distribution to a minor that was intended to persuade, induce, entice, or coerce the minor to engage in any illegal activity, other than illegal activity covered under subdivision (E), increase by 6 levels. - (E) Distribution to a minor that was intended to persuade, induce, entice, coerce, or facilitate the travel of, the minor to engage in prohibited sexual conduct, increase by 7 levels. - (F) Distribution other than distribution described in subdivisions (A) through (E), increase by 2 levels. - (2) If the offense involved the use of a misleading domain name on the Internet with the intent to deceive a minor into viewing material on the Internet that is harmful to minors, increase by 2 levels. - (3) If the offense involved the use of a computer or an interactive computer service, increase by 2 levels. - (4) If the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, increase by 4 levels. - (c) Cross Reference